jackmaurer/jackmaurer.github.io/_posts/2020-01-05-nine-card-golf.md

   </figcaption>
 </figure>

-The computer, in other words, is about as good at playing nines as I am.
+The computer, in other words, is about as good at nines as I am.

 [View this project's source code on GitHub](https://github.com/jackmaurer/nines)